 This is probably one of the top reasons why couples put off making their wedding album and we understand it can be a daunting task to take on.
 We want to help … we’ve found that once you break the day down into sections it becomes a whole lot easier.
 Here is a cheat sheet to help you simplify the job and if you can consume a glass of wine during the task you may even enjoy the process!
 The golden rule is "go with your instinct" if you love the picture include it, don't worry about what other people would do and don't forget we can make a picture exactly how you want it with the right crop!

 Need a visual reference of a complete wedding album... below are a few wedding albums we've designed for past clients.
 Click on the links below and enter the password to view these album layouts.

 Alison & Jay’s Wedding

 Break down your wedding day into sections.
-Below is a guide you can use to section out your wedding day.
-We’ve also included a guide about how many photos to have within each section.
-Keep in mind every wedding is unique so your sections may vary, feel free to rearrange/rename your sections.
+Below is a guide you can use to categorize your wedding day.
+We've also included an approximate count of photos per section.
+Keep in mind every wedding is unique so your sections may vary, feel free to rearrange/rename.

 First page of your album

 - 1 picture - Set the scene... use a photo of the wedding invitation, your wedding bands, or your physical invitation can be installed in our Art, Styla and Fusion albums.

 - Around 5-15 pictures (make sure to include special details)

 Groom getting ready

 - Around 5-10 pictures